 All of us at some time or another have had to wait on a very long line that we either had to get into somewhere or leave the place where we were at.
 If you are at a large retail store during a weekend sale you see that all twelve checkout registers are filled with people.
 If you are going to a conference, a concert or a fireworks show, the people trying to get into these venues sometimes line up at the entrance as early as Five to Six AM in the morning.
 When the event is over and they began to leave the parking lot the traffic is so long, that it can take almost an entire hour before you get on the parkway to drive home.

-Being in these very long lines can be sometimes be frustrating and even tempting sometimes to get out of the line and not attend the conference.
-However, because you paid your hard earn money and you cannot be refunded for your tickets, you stay in line though your wait seems forever.
+Being in a very long line can sometimes be frustrating and even tempting sometimes to get out of the line and not attend the conference.
+However, because you paid your hard earn money and you could be refunded for your tickets, you stayed in line though wait seems forever.
 The same way waiting in these long lines can be taxing on our patience, there are things in our spiritual life that can reveal how much we know how to wait on the Lord.

-Throughout the word of God we can find various scriptures that can help to encourage us on how to wait on the Lord in areas of our life were we find ourselves losing our patience.
-The word of God has the ability to show us ourselves and how we are short on patience in dealing with certain people, places and things.
-However, for the purpose of this blog post I will share three points which we can help to remind us that when things are not happening fast enough for us we should not get discouraged.
-The first point that I would like to highlight is that when it comes to choosing to wait of the Lord, the decision to do it or not to do it will affect our attitude.
-The second point that I will also touch on is as born again believers we have been called by the Lord to be eagle Christians.
-The final point that I will address in our discussion is when we choose to wait of the Lord in our circumstances it is the Lord who will always help us to have our second spiritual wind.
+Throughout the word of God, we can find various scriptures that can help to encourage us on how to wait on the Lord in areas of our life where we find ourselves losing our patience.
+The word of God has the ability to show us ourselves and how we are short on patience in dealing with certain people, places, and things.
+However, for the purpose of this blog post, I will share three points which we can help to remind us that when things are not happening fast enough for us we should not get discouraged.
+The first point that I would like to highlight is that when it comes to choosing to wait on the Lord, the decision to do it or not to do it will affect our attitude.
+The second point that I will also touch on is as born-again believers we have been called by the Lord to be eagle Christians.
+The final point that I will address in our discussion is when we choose to wait on the Lord in our circumstances it is the Lord who will always help us to have our second spiritual wind.

 But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint (Isaiah 40:31).